AuDacity 2020 - Speakers

-Dr. Sara Burdak joined Starkey as an audiologist on the Hearing Research and Technology team in 1999.
-Over the last 18 years, she has worked to bring impactful programs to our diverse customer base.
-In her current role as Chief Audiologist Officer, she is responsible for developing and aligning Starkey’s global audiology strategy as it relates to the Department of Veterans Affairs, education and training programs, and customer and industry relations.
-Burdak earned her bachelor’s degree in audiology and speech sciences from Michigan State University, her master’s degree in audiology from Wayne State University, and her Au.D. from the Arizona School of Health Sciences.
+Dr. Sara Burdak joined Starkey Hearing Technologies as an audiologist on the Hearing Research and Technology team in 1999.
+Over the last 16 years, Dr. Burdak has worked to bring impactful programs to our global customer base.
+As the Chief Audiology Officer, Dr. Burdak is responsible for developing and aligning Starkey’s global audiology strategy as it relates to education and training programs, the Department of Veterans Affairs, and customer and industry relations.
+Dr. Burdak earned her bachelor's degree in audiology and speech sciences from Michigan State University, her master's degree in audiology from Wayne State University, and her Au.D. from the Arizona School of Health Sciences.

 Justin R. Burwinkel, Au.D., joined the Starkey Hearing Technologies Audiology Research team in 2014.
 Dr. Burwinkel's research has investigated potential improvements to digital noise reduction, feedback suppression, and a variety of other emerging sensor technologies.
 In addition, he has filed numerous patents relating to fall risk management, artificial intelligence, and hearing aid connectivity.
 Dr. Burwinkel earned both his B.S. and Au.D. at the University of Cincinnati.
 Dr. Burwinkel is a Collaborator with the University of Cincinnati's FETCHLAB.